 As these challenges intensify, there is a growing need to decouple DCN functionalities from rigid hardware constraints.
-This has led to the adoption of virtualization within modern data center environments, enabling network functions to operate across physical, hybrid, and multi-cloud infrastructures [4].
-By abstracting network services from physical components, virtualization improves resource utilization, facilitates rapid deployment, and enhances operational agility.
+This has led to the adoption of virtualization within modern data center environments, enabling network functions to operate across physical, hybrid, and multicloud infrastructures.^[4] By abstracting network services from physical components, virtualization improves resource utilization, facilitates rapid deployment, and enhances operational agility.
 However, realizing these benefits at scale requires robust overlay solutions that can support multitenancy, fault tolerance, and high-performance routing.
-One of the most promising technologies in this domain is the VXLAN (Virtual Extensible LAN) in combination with EVPN (Ethernet VPN).
+One of the most promising technologies in this domain is the virtual extensible local area network (VXLAN) in combination with Ethernet virtual private network (EVPN).
 Scalable Layer 2 overlays over Layer 3 networks are made possible by VXLAN, while EVPN serves as an efficient control plane that enhances mobility, convergence, and policy enforcement.
 Together, VXLAN EVPN addresses many of the core limitations of earlier overlay models, particularly in terms of scalability, automation, and interoperability, making it a viable solution for next-generation data centers.
 This paper examines the role of VXLAN EVPN as a next-generation overlay solution, analyzing its architecture, capabilities, and performance in comparison to legacy and contemporary alternatives.
-The discussion is supported by technical insights and a comparative evaluation, aiming to guide network engineers and decision-makers in adopting scalable, resilient, and future-ready data center network designs.
+The discussion is supported by technical insights and a comparative evaluation, aiming to guide network engineers and decision-makers in adopting scalable, resilient, and future-ready DCN designs.

-A. Paper Organization
+Paper Organization

-This paper is structured are: Section II outlines the concept of scalability in data centers, including scaling methods and the transition from traditional to modern architectures.
+This paper is structured as follows: Section II outlines the concept of scalability in data centers, including scaling methods and the transition from traditional to modern architectures.
 Section III delves into the architecture and operational principles of VXLAN and EVPN, highlighting their benefits.
 Section IV reviews recent literature on network verification, identifying existing limitations and research gaps.
 Section V concludes with insights and future research directions aimed at advancing scalable and adaptive next-generation DCNs.

-II.
-OVERVIEW OF SCALABILITY IN DATA CENTER NETWORKING
+OVERVIEW OF SCALABILITY IN DCN

 The capacity of a data center to operate efficiently as the quantity and size of its internal components, such as servers, increase is known as data center scalability.
-It is clear that data rise in the future, consequently, the data center must include a scaling function to effectively align with customer demand.
-The primary advantage of data center scalability shows in Table I, its capacity to enable a corporation to swiftly adjust its resources to fulfil its customers' precise needs [5].
-Additionally, it offers the benefits of high density, energy efficiency, and cost savings throughout the lifespan of data center investments.
-To ensure the scalability of a data center, firms must choose a site that can be easily expanded in the future [6].
-To thrive in a competitive environment, firms must adopt a strategic approach to data center implementation and scalability.
+It is clear that data rise in the future; consequently, the data center must include a scaling function to effectively align with customer demand.
+The primary advantage of data center scalability is shown in Table 1, its capacity to enable a corporation to swiftly adjust its resources to fulfil its customers' precise needs.^[5] In addition, it offers the benefits of high density, energy efficiency, and cost savings throughout the lifespan of data center investments.
+To ensure the scalability of a data center, firms must choose a site that can be easily expanded in the future.
+[6] To thrive in a competitive environment, firms must adopt a strategic approach to data center implementation and scalability.
 The NETFORCHOICE data center facilitates the ability to adapt to evolving business and consumer requirements, adhere to stringent laws, and mitigate emerging risks.
-The hyper-converged infrastructure with scaling technologies is the premier purpose-built infrastructure for hosting contemporary virtualized data centers and hybrid clouds.
+The hyper-converged infrastructure with scaling technologies is the premier purposebuilt infrastructure for hosting contemporary virtualized data centers and hybrid clouds.